PhillRob/PopulationGrowthR/README.md

 ### Scenarios

-Attached a few examples of single know scenarios.
+Attached a few examples of single knot scenarios in an plant invasion context.

 **1. Constant (single-phase, no lag):** No biphasic pattern is detected and the abundance remains constantly low/high.
 A species is managed or only survives in a nurtured human assisted context.
 The species (sleeper weed) may still be exploring suitable conditions at the margin of their 'niche', with potential for population expansion.